 Watershed-wide results

-This assessment produced a large amount of data, not all of which is able to be shown in a meaningful way within this report.
+This assessment produced a large amount of data, not all of which can be shown in a meaningful way within this report.
 All data produced will be available within the web-based decision support tool that will be part of the deliverables for this project, and also in standalone tables.

 For this report, we have focused results and representative maps on two climate scenarios as examples of the data produced, both of which are from the 2062 time frame.
 This time frame is an actionable time frame (approximately 50 years), but is one far enough into the future that projected climate changes become more significant than projections at the 2042 time frame.
 The two downscaled regional climate models we will be presenting in this report are ECHAM5 (EH5) and GFDL.
 These were the two climate models that provided the greatest contrast in predicted temperature increases, with GFDL being more optimistic and EH5 being less optimistic.
 The third climate model analyzed here, GM, had results intermediate to EH5 and GM for the 2062 timeframe and are not shown in detail in this report.